Dave Stroud: Career

-Stroud is the former CEO of Seth Riggs' SLS organization.
-A then-longtime student and friend of Seth Riggs, Stroud formulated criteria to teach Speech-Level Singing internationally.
+Stroud is the former CEO of Seth Riggs's SLS (speech level singing) vocal teaching program and played a major role in developing the teaching platform internationally.
+A then-longtime student and friend of Riggs, Stroud formulated criteria to teach Speech-Level Singing internationally.
 Riggs created vocal exercises that blended a singers' head voice and chest voice while applying SLS (speech level singing) techniques.
 His clients included Prince, Stevie Wonder, Madonna, Barbra Streisand, and numerous others.
 In 1995, Stroud developed a teaching platform, which was implemented in 2000.